andru100/Social-Network/frontend/README.md

 # Dating App Frontend

-React based front end to Dating app project.
-This is in the final phases of being changed to a full Social Network.
-To be used in conjunction with "Dating Api" a go based backend.
+React based front end to Social Network project.
+To be used in conjunction with "Social Network Backend" a go based backend.

 The project is a work in progress.
 Currently landing page will defualt to sign in page if user doesn't have a valid JWT session.
 User can click signup if they haven't already.
 It will go to users home page if they are signed in.
 On the homepage users can post comments, view there photos and view a news feed containing all users comments and reply to them.